mgsloan/Haskell-Re-Syntaxed/instanceTemplates.md

 ```

 Note that the Num deriver remained unchanged, despite all of the methods now
 having the most general type that's still (somewhat) useful!
-Unfortuantely,
+Unfortunately,
-this might break some polymorphic code that has explicit signatures.
-Also,
+this particular example might break some polymorphic code.
+However, the effect
-polymorphic signatures might get much more complicated.
+shouldn't be that extensive.

 Functor - Applicative - Monadic
 -------------------------------